 On The Issues

-It is imperative that we have leaders who will stand up for us on the issues that matter most to our communities.
-Whether that means fighting for more school or transportation funding or working to provide safe and clean communities, we need advocates who can work across the aisle to get results.
+It is imperative that we have leaders who will stand up for all of us on the issues that matter most to our communities.
+Whether that means fighting for our most vulnerable friends and neighbors, promoting safe and clean communities, working for good jobs and a strong economy, or protecting our environment, we need advocates who can work across the aisle to get results.

 Promote Strong, Safe Communities